The Watch · Resources

 The gap is not a measurement dispute — it’s a definition.
 The agreement’s cap gained the word “potable” after the vote, so the industrial well water bought from a Sunland Park rights holder, the construction draw, and everything non-potable sit outside it.
 Confronted with the State Engineer’s number, the county attorney first called it misinformation — then conceded: “Quite frankly, we just don’t have enough information.”

 The right itself is now identified: OSE file LRG-03150-E — 2,400 acre-feet a year, held by Santa Teresa Capital, LLC, its permitted purposes already covering industrial use.
 The campus demand would consume roughly half of it.
-The well was re-drilled under an emergency authorization in October 2025 while a few dozen protests — including the Center for Biological Diversity — await a hearing with no docketed date.
+The emergency filing itself, read in full: three wells had already failed, not one, and the industrial project’s construction schedule is listed among the reasons.
+One caution this record insists on: the State Engineer’s action box on that application is blank — not approved, not denied.
+Under § 72-12-22 the drilling proceeds during review; that is the mechanism, not an approval, and this page does not call it one.
+Thirty-two protests — including the Center for Biological Diversity — await a hearing with no docketed date.

 And the timing collides with a court order.
 On May 26, 2026, the Supreme Court’s final decree in Texas v.
 New Mexico ordered the state to retire 18,200 acre-feet per year of groundwater pumping in this very basin.
 The State Engineer’s calculation for Jupiter — about 1,120 acre-feet a year of new industrial demand — arrives inside the zone New Mexico is legally required to relieve.
 Whether it counts against the decree is now one of the record’s open questions.